 Assessment methods include end-of-course examinations, continuous assessment and coursework assignments.

-Through Go Global, Heriot-Watt's global student programme there are International opportunities for students studying Civil Engineering or Structural Engineering programmes.
-You could study at our Dubai or Malaysia campus on an Inter-Campus Transfer and there are opportunities to apply to study at a partner institution abroad in Europe or North America as part of an Erasmus+ or Exchange.
+Through Go Global, Heriot-Watt's global student programme there are International opportunities.
+You could study at our Dubai or Malaysia campus on an Inter-Campus Transfer and there are opportunities to apply to study at a partner institution abroad in Europe or North America.

 In year 2 all students have the opportunity to participate in Constructionarium, which provides hands-on construction working alongside professional engineers and tradesmen to construct scaled down versions of bridges, buildings, dams and civil engineering projects from all around the world.